Español

 Regular mammograms are the best way to find breast cancer early.
-But if your mammogram report says that you have dense breast tissue, you may be wondering what that means.
+But if your mammogram report says you have dense breast tissue, you might be wondering what that means for you.

 Breast density is a measure of how much fibrous and glandular tissue (also known as fibroglandular tissue) there is in your breast, as compared to fat tissue.
 It isn’t related to breast size or firmness.